-WARNING: To minimize the risk of neck injury in the event of a Crash, head restraints must be installed properly.
+WARNING: To minimize the risk of neck injury in the event of a crash, head restraints must be installed properly.

-Adjusting the front power seat
+Adjusting the front manual seat (if equipped)

 WARNING: Never adjust the driver's seat or seatback when the vehicle is moving.